learn-co-curriculum/cli-data-gem-assessment/README.md

 1. Create a new repository on github for your gem
 ie: `name-cli-gem`
-2. Submit that repo to the assessment immediately
+2. Submit that repo to the assessment immediately.
-3. Build your gem there
+3. Build your gem there.
 4. Record at least a 30 min coding session, narrate or not. keep it, if we ask for it youll have to provide it.
 5. Submit a video of your working gem.
-6. Submit the final code
+6. Submit the final code.
-7. Write a blog post about the project and process
+7. Write a blog post about the project and process.
 7. Schedule your pairing session.

 ###Be prepared to:
 1. Explain your code from execution point to exit point.
 We're making sure you wrote it and understand how it works, nothing else.
 5-10 minutes
-2. Write tests together. you'll be responsible for making tests pass, not writing test code. however, you'll be expected to provide expected return data of methods. you'll need to know how your code should work, not rspec or testing.
+2. Write tests together.
+You'll be responsible for making tests pass, not writing test code.
+However, you'll be expected to provide expected return data of methods.
+You'll need to know how your code should work, not rspec or testing.
 20-30 minutes
 3. Refactor code.
 20-30 minutes
-4. Extend the application. a new feature. more data. a different domain.
-20-30 minutes
+4. Extend the application with a new feature, more data, a different domain etc. 20-30 minutes
-5. Submit an improved version
+5. Submit an improved version.
-6. Write a README.md
+6. Write a README.md.

 ###What to expect:

-- articulate code
+- Articulate code
-- use the best vocabulary you can
+- Use the best vocabulary you can
-- listen to corrections
+- Listen to corrections
-- trust yourself
+- Trust yourself
-- trust us
+- Trust us
-- think on your feet
+- Think on your feet
-- look things up
+- Look things up
-- implement new concepts on the fly
+- Implement new concepts on the fly
-- explain the details
+- Explain the details
-- learn a ton
+- Learn a ton
-- be pushed to the edge of your knowledge
+- Be pushed to the edge of your knowledge
-- be support
+- Be supportive
-- whatever you don't quite understand will be explained
+- Whatever you don't quite understand will be explained

 ###What won't happen:
-- you won't be told you're ever wrong
+- You won't be told you're ever wrong
-- you won't be yelled at, belittled, or scolded
+- You won't be yelled at, belittled, or scolded
-- you won't be put on the spot without support
+- You won't be put on the spot without support
-- there's nothing you can do to instantly fail or blow it.
+- There's nothing you can do to instantly fail or blow it.

 ####Resources